cmongis/imagejfx/DEVELOPER.md

     DataTypeService dataTypeService;

     public FloatTheImage() {
-        // defines an icon of the button super(FontAwesomeIcon.LEAF);
+        // defines the icon of the button super(FontAwesomeIcon.LEAF);
     }